Cal Raleigh Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.48 team ERA that ranks 19th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.45).

-- Mets pitchers combine to rank 19th in baseball in home runs surrendered (164 total, 1.2 per game).
+- Mets pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

+- Peterson (3-7) takes the mound for the Mets in his 17th start of the season.
+He's put together a 5.23 ERA in 84 1/3 innings pitched, with 91 strikeouts.

-- The righty's last time out was on Friday against the Los Angeles Angels, when he went 6 2/3 innings, surrendering two earned runs while allowing four hits.
+- His last appearance was on Sunday against the Los Angeles Angels, when the left-hander threw seven innings, surrendering one earned run while allowing three hits.

+- In 22 games this season, the 27-year-old has put up a 5.23 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.